opentok/opentok-jwt/README.md

 # opentok-jwt

 Node module to generate a JWT token given an apiKey and secret.
-Useful for automated tests against anvil or other scenarios when you might need to generate these tokens.
+Useful for automated tests against the Opentok API server or other scenarios when you might need to generate these tokens.

 ## Install